cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/env-vars.md

 - **MYSQL_USERNAME** &mdash; Randomly generated string
 - **MYSQL_PASSWORD** &mdash; Randomly generated string
 {% endif %}
+{% if include.product != 'prepress' %}
+Prepress applications have a default env var named `CLOUD66_SITE_URL`.
+This is the base URL currently in use by your site.
+If your application has a custom domain configured, this variable will reflect that value.

+This variable is available during your application's build process.

+{% endif %}
 For a full list of environment variables available in your application, visit the _Environment variables_ link in the right sidebar of your Application Overview.
 If you don't currently have an application, the environment variables available to you are shown after your code analysis.

 ## Assign env-vars for deployment